haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s3.md

 ## Content Validation Rules for Section 3

-### The Golden Thread (CRITICAL)
+### The Golden Thread (Major)

 The "Golden Thread" is the logical link between Needs, Provisions, and Outcomes.
-A broken thread is a **CRITICAL** error.
+A broken thread is a **Major** error.
 Check for:
 1.  **Every Need must have a Provision:** Is there a specific provision listed for every single need identified?
 2.  **Every Provision must be for a Need:** Is there a provision listed that doesn't correspond to any identified need?
 3.  **Outcomes must be supported by Provisions:** Are the outcomes achievable based on the provisions listed?

-### Provision Specificity (CRITICAL)
+### Provision Specificity (Major)

-Vague or unspecified provision is a **CRITICAL** error.
+Vague or unspecified provision is a **Major** error.
 For EVERY provision listed, you must check if it contains the following five elements:
 1.  **Support required** (What is it?)
 2.  **Provider qualification** (Who provides it?)
 3.  **Staff/student ratio** (e.g., 1:1)